mediacloud/story-indexer/doc/elasticsearch/elasticsearch_reindex.md

 *** Set the "op-type":"create" to avoid overwriting existing documents in the destination index.
 To allow overwriting use "op_type":"index"

-3. Use the following GET request from the Kibana Dev Tools console to get the Reindexing status
+3. Use the following GET request from the Kibana Dev Tools console to get the Re-indexing status

 ```
 GET _tasks/<task_id>